-- Usually, they need to be continued on a long-term basis; in some patients with microprolactinomas withdrawal of treatment can be trialled after three years, but follow-up is essential.
+- They may need to be continued on a long-term basis although withdrawal of treatment can be trialled after three years, but follow-up is essential.

 - Be aware that excess or sudden sleepiness is a possible side-effect as are impulse control disorders, including pathological gambling and binge eating.

 - Hypotensive reactions can occur when starting treatment.

-If dopamine agonists are ineffective, further treatment is by the following:
+If DAs are ineffective, further treatment is by the following:

 - Surgery - to reduce tumour size.

-- Women with hypogonadism and microprolactinomas who do not wish to become pregnant may be treated for their hypogonadism with oral contraceptives, as long as their prolactin levels do not increase substantially and there is no evidence of tumour enlargement.
+- Women with hypogonadism and microprolactinomas who do not wish to become pregnant may be treated for their hypogonadism with oestrogen-containing contraception, as long as their prolactin levels (checked annually) do not increase substantially and there is no evidence of tumour enlargement.

-- There is a small risk of tumour enlargement, particularly with macroadenomas.
+- There is a small risk of tumour enlargement, particularly with macroadenomas (one third will enlarge).
 Refer urgently if there are headaches or visual disturbance.

 - Patients should be under an endocrinologist (ideally for pre-conception counselling too).